• Privacy Policy

 Studies show that the more you go into the store, the more you buy and the more money you spend.
 The extra items purchased can add as much as 30 percent to the monthly grocery bill.

-Because you’ll probably end up spending more money than you planned every time you step foot into the store, don’t go to the grocery more than once a week.
+Because you’ll probably end up spending more money than you planned every time you step foot into the store, d

 A follower of mine shared that she was skeptical about only shopping at the grocery store every two weeks rather than weekly.
 However, she decided to try it for a month and she was amazed that she really did work and she spent less money on her monthly grocery budget.